-- -logus a specialist in a brunch of science or medicine - -iāter a doctor, specialist in a brunch of clinical medicine
+- -logus a specialist in a branch of science or medicine - -iāter a doctor, specialist in a branch of clinical medicine localization of the diseased organ or tissue; adjectives give qualitative and quantitative characteristics of the morbid condition:

 Some roots may be both initial and final.
 As final roots they have common endings, mostly the ending -ia.
 For example: odont- as the initial root and -odontia as the final one: odontolithus, i m - odontolith, calculus on the teeth and orthodontia, ae f - orthodontics, the part of dental surgery which is concerned with the prevention and correction of the malocclusion of teeth.